-1 Every one of us will aim to remain in harmony with the all sectors (development,procurement, production, s 2 In addition to observing standard laws, we will formu regulations related to environmental protection.
-3 As responsible members of society, we will actively pa our local communities.
-4 We will study and deepen our understanding of the e 5 We will think and act from a global point of view.
+1 Every one of us will aim to remain in harmony with the environment when performing our duties across all sectors (development,procurement, production, sales, and support).
+2 In addition to observing standard laws, we will formulate and observe our own company rules and regulations related to environmental protection.
+3 As responsible members of society, we will actively participate in efforts to preserve the environment in our local communities.
+4 We will study and deepen our understanding of the environment.
+5 We will think and act from a global point of view.